SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/KEGRU/README.md

 **Final result**

 The best trained model and training history files, `ABF2_bestmodel_5_withlstm.hdf5` and `ABF2_training_history.txt`, are saved to location `output/`, respectively.
-The outfile file `ABF2_result.txt` located at `output/` directory contains the performance metrics of the test dataset.
+The outfile file `ABF2_result.txt` located at `output/` directory contains the performance metrics on the test dataset.

 ## Citation